Phase I – Discovery and Detection:

 Our technicians educate you on our remediation program as well as prevention and maintenance plans.
 These plans are tailored to your home or business and help prevent future outbreaks.
 Several actions by you will help keep mold from recurring, including using ventilation fans, keeping the humidity in your home or workplace between 30 and 50 percent and avoiding use of carpeting in areas that get wet, especially in bathrooms.

-Our trained technicians also adhere to EPA guidelines for mold remediation.
+Our trained technicians also utilize EPA guidelines for mold remediation.